UDC-GAC/SeQual-Stream/README.md

 * **5: Statistics sections.** Allows the user to select which statistics should be computed.
 * **6: Output section.** A console-like window that shows useful information to the user about the status of the data processing.

-## SeQual features
+## SeQual-Stream features
+SeQual-Stream allow switching between batch (SeQual) or streaming (SeQual-Stream) mode using the parameter **MODE** on its properties file.

-SeQual offers mainly four groups of features or operations that can be performed over the input datasets, grouped based on the operation's objective.
-These groups are:
+On batch mode four groups of features or operations that can be performed over the input datasets are offered, grouped based on the operation's objective.
+On streaming mode, a subset of this operations are supported.
+These groups of are:

 * **Filters**: They remove the sequences that do not comply with the specified thresholds specified by the user.
+There are single filters as well as group filter (only in batch mode).
 * **Trimmers**: They trim the sequences following the specified parameters.
 * **Formatters**: They apply data transformations to the sequences.
-* **Statistics**: They compute different statistics in the dataset.
+* **Statistics** (only in batch mode): They compute different statistics in the dataset.

 Besides the previous mentioned groups, there are other features grouped under the name **Transversals**, which allow the user to configure the application more thoroughly, specifying aspects like the log level or the Spark configuration.

-### Filters
+### Single Filters

 * **LENGTH**: Filters sequences based on an indicated maximum and/or minimum length threshold.
 * **QUALITYSCORE**: Filters sequences based on an indicated maximum and/or minimum quality score per base threshold, removing them if any of its bases is outside the threshold.
 Quality score from each base is calculated following Illumina encoding.